AnisKehila/instagram-clone/README.md

         pnpm install
    ```

+3. Create .env file and fill the variables.
-3. Start the development server with the following command:
+4. Start the development server with the following command:

    ```bash
        npm run dev